Surgical or Exercise Therapy on Patients With Degenerative Meniscus Tears (OMEX)

 3. At 5 years, to describe radiographic changes in knee osteoarthritis development after arthroscopic partial meniscectomy or exercise therapy in middle-aged patients with degenerative meniscus lesions.

 Patients included in the study will be randomized into one of two groups.
 The interventions are: arthroscopic partial meniscectomy and supervised neuromuscular- and strength training.
-Subjects will be tested before and after intervention, at 12 months, 24 months and finally at five years.
+Subjects will be tested before and after intervention, at 12 months, 24 months, five and 10 years.

 Study Type